 ORL & back reflection guide

-Optical Return Loss (ORL) and Back Reflection may affect fiber optic systems with one or more characteristics:
+Optical Return Loss (ORL) or Back Reflection may affect fiber optic systems with one or more characteristics:

 - Laser transmitters.